UniversalViewer/universalviewer/CONFIG.md

 ##### limitToRange
 **Type**: `boolean`
 **Default**: `false`
-Determines if playback is limited to a specified range.
+Determines if playback is limited to a specified range.[^1]

 ##### autoAdvanceRanges
 **Type**: `boolean`